 - Establish your business (on paper).
 Look up how to establish an LLC at your local town hall.
 A majority of the time it is quite simple and only requires some brief paperwork and a small fee.

 - Keep track of your own schedule.
 Don’t rely on the agency’s confirmation call/email.
 Remember, you’re a professional business owner and that requires schedule maintenance

 - Productivity tip: Google calendar and/or your phone’s calendar is your new best friend.
 Time block out your day!
 Schedule your day not only with your assignments but set aside time for professional development and studies, family time, grocery shopping, etc. Having a clear picture of each day will help you be more productive and you’ll feel better about all you accomplished each day!

 - Find a system that works for you to save all your payment information from each agency.

 - Expenses – When tax time rolls around, you can write off many expenses such as gas, parking, training courses, etc. Save those receipts!
 Another perk of owning your own business.

 - Network, network & never stop learning

 - Get involved in the industry.
 Explore interpreting in different settings to find your niche.
 Maybe you enjoy interpreting in a healthcare setting.
 Dive headfirst into that world and seek out continuing education programs.
 Medical interpreter certification is relatively new so the opportunity to be one of the first to receive that certification will give you a competitive advantage for assignments in hospitals.
 Perhaps the court system is calling your name.
-Go for State and Federal Federal certification is especially valuable as there are so few interpreters on that level.
+State and Federal certification is especially valuable as there are so few interpreters on that level.
 Continuing education and certifications are huge for an interpreter’s career, don’t get too complacent.